 For these introduction quizzes, we'll warm up with some questions on cards and dice, and then dive into analyzing two games that have been in real casinos.

-If you draw one card at random from the 8 shown above, what is the probability you draw a jack or a diamond (or the card that is both)?
+If you draw one card at random from the shown above, what is the probability you draw a Jack or a Diamond (or the card that is both)?

-If you draw four cards at random from the five shown above, what is the probability all four cards are aces?
+If you draw four cards at random (without replacement) from the five shown above, what is the probability all four cards are aces?

-If you draw 2 cards from a shuffled standard 52-card deck, what is the probability they are the same suit?
+If you draw cards (without replacement) from a shuffled standard -card deck, what is the probability they are the same suit?

-(The suits are hearts, clubs, diamonds, and spades, and there 13 of each type.)
+The suits are hearts, clubs, diamonds, and spades, and there of each type

 With casino games, working out the best strategy isn't just a matter of probabilities but how much money you earn for each bet!

-Suppose you draw cards at random from a standard 52-card deck, and for each card you either earn or lose money based on the suit drawn (as shown above).
+Suppose you draw cards at random from a standard -card deck, and for each card you either earn or lose money based on the suit drawn (as shown above).

 Is this a fair game (that is, on average, do you gain as much money as you lose)?